 Dog-friendly Beach Walks

 One of the best dog-friendly beach walks again follows the coastal path to Mevagissey.
-Polstreath Beach isn’t the easiest place to reach – there are 200 steps down to the cove – however, once down, it’s a lovely, peaceful place that’s within walking distance of The Cornwall.
+Just before you reach Mevagissey's quaint harbour, you pass Polstreath Beach - it isn’t the easiest place to reach, with 200 steps down to the cove – however, once on the sand, it’s a lovely, peaceful place with gently lapping waves, ideal for doggy-paddle.